Juhoton/Juhoton/README.md

 I am a fifth-year university student finishing up bachelor’s degree and studying master’s at the same time.

-🔭 I’m currently working on a unity game project and
-🌱 learning fullstack development
+🔭 I’m currently working on a private unity game project and 🌱 learning fullstack development

 <!--